j2store/userguide/virtual_merchant_payment_plugin.md

 You can enter language constant as a value here, if you are using a multi-lingual site and then write a language override.
 Refer the Display text on selection param.

 13. **Display text on after payment** -
     The text entered here will be displayed to the customer after he makes the payment.
 You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
-Refer the Display text on selection param
+Refer the Display text on selection param.

+14.